 Scientists at the NIH began developing the first vaccine candidate on January 11th.

-Think of that, within hours of the virus's genetic code being posted online.
+Within hours of the virus's genetic code being posted online.

-So January 11th, most people never even heard what was going on January 11th, and we were out there trying to develop a vaccine, not even knowing what we were up against.
+So January 11th, most people never even heard what was going on on January 11th, and we were out there trying to develop a vaccine, not even knowing what we were up against.

 Then my administration cut through every piece of red tape to achieve the fastest ever by far launch of a vaccine trial for this new virus, this very vicious virus.